sanjayc2/Machine_Translation_Encoder_Decoder/README.md

 # Introduction
 In this notebook, as part of a Udacity project, I built an encoder-decoder neural network that functions as part of an end-to-end machine translation pipeline.
 The completed pipeline will accept English text as input and return the French translation.

-# Setup

-This project requires GPU acceleration to run efficiently.
-Support is available to use either of the following two methods for accessing GPU-enabled cloud computing resources.
+The code was run on my personal gaming laptop (on a GPU)

 ## Install
 - Python 3